rijudev/parseus/README.md

 # Parseus

 Parseus is a javascript library written in Typescript which allow marshall/unmarshall JSON into class instance.
-This library can run in NodeJS, Typescript and any JS platform.
+This library is able to run in NodeJS, Typescript or any JS platform.

 ### Usage Typescript